Whonki/Recursive-Functions/README.md

 # Instructions

-Because this is an assignment for Computer Science 30, under 'Recursive Functions 1', there were instructions given.
+Because this is an assignment for Computer Science 30, under 'Recursive Algorithms 1', there were instructions given.
 [For links to instructions, click here.](https://drive.google.com/file/d/1C2XJAM7lkqgYKahZSKwaLSoCflPb4290/view?pli=1)

 <details>